MicrosoftLearning/AZ-2006-automate-azure-loadtesting-github-actions/Instructions/Labs/02-workflow-publish-azure.md

 In this task, you will create a resource group and Azure Service Principal.
 The service principal is used by GitHub to deploy the desired eShopOnWeb app.

-1. In your browser navigate to the [Azure portal](https://portal.azure.com).
+1. In your browser navigate to the Azure portal [https://portal.azure.com](https://portal.azure.com).
 1. Open the **Cloud shell** and select the **Bash** mode. **Note:** You need to configure the persistent storage if this is the first time you launched the Cloud Shell.
 1. Create a resource group with the following `az group create` CLI command.
 Replace `<location>` with a region near you.